Jeanne Gaillard

 Jeanne Gaillard (23 December 1909 – 19 September 1983) was a French historian and a member of the French Resistance during the Second World War.

 Biography

-She was born at La Rochelle.
+She was born as Jeannette Marie Rose Langlade at La Rochelle.
 Her father, a career officer, having been killed during the Gallipoli Campaign in 1915, she grew up at Béziers and received a scholarship to enable her to study history at Montpellier.
 After graduating in 1930, she became a teacher, holding positions at Guéret and Toulouse and, in 1936, at the Lycée Jules-Ferry in Paris, where she continued until 1950.
 In 1937, she met her husband Pol, and they were married in 1941.
 They had five children: Anne, Manuelle, Pierre, Luc and Roland.

 Gaillard became a militant Communist.
-In 1940, she offered refuge to the Jewish physicist Jacques Solomon, a fellow teacher and editor of an underground magazine, L'Université libre, at her Paris home.
+In 1940, she offered refuge to the physicist Jacques Solomon, a fellow teacher and editor of an underground magazine, L'Université libre, at her Paris home.
 Solomon was later arrested and executed by the occupying forces.
 Jeanne and her husband continued to participate in the production and distribution of the magazine.